MaastrichtU-IDS/best-practices/website/docs/create-doap.md

 ### Future work

-In our initial efforts to create IDS Dashboard, we reached a conclusion which was adopting the DOAP to describe a IDS project.
-We were surprised to see that the descriptors associated to DOAP was close to Github properties.
+In our initial efforts to create the IDS Dashboard, we reached a conclusion to use DOAP to describe a IDS project.
+We were surprised to see that the descriptors associated to DOAP were close to Github properties.
 While our early development focused on a manual configuration of DOAP, there may be future opportunities to make this process rather automatically.
 For instance, the descriptors needed for the metadata are already available from public sources such [GH Archive](https://www.gharchive.org/) or [Zenodo](https://about.zenodo.org/).
-These primary source provides access to their data via API and will take into consideration to harvest this data via python script.
+These primary sources provide access to their data via API.
+We will take harvesting this data via python scripting into consideration.